Revised November 5th, 2018 by Derrick Krane

 The apps above are just the tip of the iceberg when it comes to information you can include on your phone as part of your EDC kit.
 There are apps available for just about any kind of information or instructions you could need in an emergency.
 Just make sure you have enough storage on your phone and that you include a way to charge your phone in your EDC kit.

 Carry on Your Keychain

 Next look for mini items that you can simply add to your keychain.
-This could be things like a small screwdriver and pliers or multi-tool if you prefer, a mini-flashlight, a button compass, keychain money holder, cutting tools, a bottle opener and can opener, etc. For those who feel they may get caught in the wilderness, a waterproof cyclinder with some tinder inside and a firesteel will come in handy.
+This could be things like a small screwdriver and pliers or multi-tool if you prefer, a mini-flashlight, a button compass, keychain money holder, cutting tools, a bottle opener and can opener, etc. For those who feel they may get caught in the wilderness, a lighter, or a waterproof cylinder with strike anywhere matches, or some tinder inside and a fire steel will come in handy.
 Some people feel that having a small thumb drive or flash drive on their keychain where they can keep copies of important documents, inventory lists of household valuables, contact information, and field manuals or survival e-books, is also worthwhile.

-Once you have your cell phone and keychain organized, you can begin to think about other items you need to carry.
-Always factor weight and bulkiness as it’s important for your EDC items to be something you can carry with you everyday.
+Once you have your cell phone and keychain organized, you can begin to think about other items that you need to carry.
+Always factor weight and bulkiness as it’s important for your EDC items to be something you can carry with you every day.
 Your EDC items will do no good if you get in the habit of leaving them home because they are too burdensome.

 Carry in Your Pockets, Belt, or Purse

 Think about your everyday clothing and the total number of pockets you will have most days.
 If you carry a purse or wallet with you, some items can be carried there.
 Factor frequency of use, weight, shape into your decision about where to carry each item.

 Below are some additional EDC items you’ll want to consider carrying in your pockets or on your belt:

 - Your gun, spare ammo, and EDC knife